GrammaticalFramework/GF/src/www/syntax-editor/README.md

 ## Notes

-Tested with latest Chrome and Firefox.
+- Tested with latest Chrome and Firefox (only).

 ## TODO